Landsknecht: Tactics

 They also copied the Swiss in tactics.
 Landsknechte fought in a pike square they called the gevierte Ordnung, forty to sixty men deep.
 Doppelsöldnern made up the formation's first two ranks.
 Then came the ensigns, and then the squares themselves.
 Pikemen, supported by halberdiers, formed the square while swordsmen made up their front and rear.
 The most experienced soldiers were located at the back of the formation and arquebusiers were placed on its flanks.
 In the attack, a band of soldiers called a forlorn hope preceded the pike square to break enemy pikes.

 The pikemen were supported by halberdiers, who would rush a gap in an opposing line, a tactic also copied from the Swiss.
-As their solidarity grew, commanders emphasized on finess and timing, rather than the head-down battering charge of the Swiss.
+As their solidarity grew, commanders emphasized finesse and timing, rather than the head-down battering charge of the Swiss.

 As the Landsknechte's fighting techniques were developed, they no longer preferred fighting along a straight line (as exercised by even the Swiss until the end of the fifteenth century), but leaned towards a circle-wise movement that enhanced the use of the space around the combatant and allowed them to attack the opponents from different angles.
 The circle-wise formation described by Jean Molinet as the "snail" would become the hallmark of Landsknechte's combat.
 The new types of combat also required the maintenance of a stable bodily equilibrium.
-Maximilian, an innovator of these types of movements, also saw value in their effects over the maintenance of group discipline (apart from the control of centralized institutions).
+Maximilian, an innovator of these types of movements, also saw value in their effects over the maintenance of group discipline (apart from the control of centralised institutions).
 As Maximilian and his commanders sought to popularize these forms of movements (which only became daily practice at the end of the fifteenth century and gained dominance after Maximilian's death in 1519), he promoted them in tournaments, in fencing and in dancing as well.
 The courtly festivals became a playground for innovations, foreshadowing developments in military practices.

 Camp

-The Tross were the camp followers or baggage train who traveled with each Landsknecht unit, carrying military necessities, the food, and the belongings of each soldier and his family.
+The Tross were the camp followers or baggage train who travelled with each Landsknecht unit, carrying military necessities, the food, and the belongings of each soldier and his family.
 The Tross was made up of women, children and some craftsmen.
 Women and young boys set up Landsknecht camps, cooked, mended injuries, and dug and cleaned latrines.
 A Landsknecht was usually forbidden by his Bestallungsbrief from having more than one woman in the baggage train.
 The Tross was overseen by a "whore's sergeant" (Hurenweibel).